Hubear-MUC/Addition/README.md

 # Addition

+Version 7.0

-First calculations, additions of numbers
+Additions of numbers

 See readme.txt for details.

 Code extent : max.
-79 bytes
+110 bytes

 Changes:
 ---

+Addition 7.0

+Two numbers given as arguments are added and the result will be shown in the terminal.

 Version 6.1

 Replaced the data type  int  by  double to enable calculations of real numbers.
 Version 6.0 was just able to calculate with int- numbers which are just a small part of the numbers that can appear in serious calculations.

 Version 6.0